 Pre-Labeling and Draft Annotations

 Generative models produce initial labels that human annotators review and refine.
-This approach cuts annotation time by 50–70% for routine tasks while maintaining human oversight for quality-critical decisions.
-Annotera uses AI-assisted pre-labeling across image, text, and audio annotation workflows.
+The annotator’s role shifts from creating labels from scratch to validating and correcting AI suggestions—a faster, more consistent workflow.
+Annotera uses AI-assisted pre-labeling across image, text, and audio annotation.

 Synthetic Data Generation